-B. LEGAL ENTITY AND CORPORATE NAME
+B LEGAL ENTITY AND CORPORATE NAME

-1. Th e bidder hereby certifies that it is a (circle one); a. sole proprietorship, b. partnership, or c. corporate entity; 2.
+D. L EGAL ENTITY AND CORPORATE NAME 1.
+Th e bidder hereby certifies that it is a (circle one); a. sole proprietorship, b. partnership, or c. corporate entity; 2.
 It was registered or formed under the laws of 3.
-Controlling interest/ownership (name if applicable) of the organization is helicountry of d in the 4.
-Any resulting Supply Arrangement or Contract may be executed under corporate full legal name and at the following place of business: the following

-C. CODE OF CONDUCT FOR PROCUREMENT
+Controlling interest/ownership (name if applicable) of the organization is held country of l in the 4.
+Any resulting Supply Arrangement or Contract may be executed under corporate full legal name and at the following place of business: the following C. C ODE OF CONDUCT FOR PROCUREMENT